Fysh-Fyve/fysh/docs/Final-Presentation.md

 <!-- Mention teammates and client (2) -->

-$1: Hello everyone, we are Fysh-Fyve, although only consisting of three members.
+$1: Hello everyone, we are Fysh-Fyve, I'm $1.
-I'm $1.

 $2: I'm $2.